Guseyn/guseyn.com/static/md/posts/oop.md

 We definetly see mix of declarative and imperative code here.
 On one hand, we don't know for example how method `add()` works, but we understand that somehow this method adds elements as children into some parent element.
 But on the other hand, we see the whole process of how final result `htmlAsString` is constructed.

-I think, it's more imperative code than declarative.
+I think, it's rather imperative code than declarative.
 Why?
 Because it can be more declarative:

 ```java
 new HtmlAsString(